 - Interpretability & Explainability & Racial bias – Why did the deep learning model predict X and not Y?
 What has the neural network actually learned?
 How can we fool the model with adversarial attacks to make it predict wrong?
 Can models discriminate because of your race? it is a big issue not only in Face recognition, Insurance, and Healthcare. [source]

-- GANs and Deep Fakes – GANs, or generative adversarial networks, are an incredible technology that brings a lot os challenges.
+- Generative models – GANs, and generative models like stable diffusion, are an incredible technology that brings a lot of challenges.
 Have you heard about Deep Fakes videos?
-One day, the Deep Fakes will be unrecognizable from genuine content.
-This could create new problems in politics, business, or our personal lives.
+One day, a large percent of the internet content will be created by generative AI.
+The Deep Fakes will be unrecognizable from human content.
+This could create new problems in politics, business, security or our personal lives.
+Will there be some proof by human protocol then?